Erfaniaa/starting-domjudge/README.md

 ## Start workers

-Suppose there is a working server on some machine.
-Even the worker and the server are on the same machine or not, you should start a server beside the worker.
+Suppose there is a working server on a machine.
+It doesn't matter the worker and the server are on the same machine or not; you should start a server beside the worker.

 1. ```./config_user_and_grub.sh```
 2. Restart your computer.